Change accessibility Google translate Change contrast Font size

 Fire Safety Equipment Servicing and Testing

-The Group will provide and manage suitable fire protection equipment such as fire alarms, fire extinguishers, lighting, signage, fire exits and fire doors to ensure effective working order and maintain fire separating elements designed to prevent fire and smoke entering escape routes.
+The Group will provide and manage suitable fire protection equipment such as fire alarms, fire extinguishers, lighting, signage, fire exits and fire doors to ensure effective working order and maintain fire-separating elements for example smoke seals / vents etc. designed to prevent fire and smoke from entering escape routes.

-Where existing fire protection measures are identified in the FRA as a potential hazard or having been superseded through alternative measures or changes in legislation they may be removed.
+Where existing fire protection measures are identified in the FRA as a potential hazard or have been superseded through alternative measures or changes in legislation they may be removed.

 • Monthly – testing of emergency lighting systems.